jaredlang/autogen-agents/5a.weather-report/observation.md

   a.
 This example has more worldly meaning.
 Yesterday several tornados swept across Houston and left a trail of damange.
   b.
 I compared the response from GPT4 with that Claude.
 The latter is better structured.
   c.
 Interestingly, when the tool returns an error, the LLM tries to put a nice spin for a better response, like a human admitting an error.
   d.
-Claude is more expensive than GPT4.
+Claude is more expensive than GPT4, but slower.
 2. This example calls [OpenWeatherMap API](https://openweathermap.org/api) to retrieve the weather data.
   a.
 The unit is hard-coded.
   b.
 TODO: That should be obtained from either API or LLM.